sigmie/docs.sigmie.com/src/pages/docs/search/searchable-attributes.md

 description: Attributes that contain match value
 ---

-Omit attributes that the user wont search for.
+Omit attributes that the user won't search for.

 ---

-Not all attributes provide usefull data when trying to find the perfect match.
+Not all attributes are valuable when trying to find the perfect match.

-For example a user never writes the product **stock** in a search box.
+For example, a user never writes the product **stock** in a search box.

-For this reason the **Searchable** and the **Retrievable** attributes are 2 completly different things.
+For this reason, the Searchable and the Retrievable attributes are 2 **completely different** things.

-Let's say you have the following Document
+Let's say you have the following Document.

 ```json
 {